 "The diseased/addicted/mentally impaired always get the Oscar."You would think that a good movie is a good movie, and that good movies get Oscars for being good movies.
 But they don’t.
 An Oscar is a big deal.
 It gets people to the theater, it boosts ticket sales, and it bolsters the studio’s bottom line.
 As such, studios and producers try to engineer a film so that it can win an Oscar rather than be good in its own right.
-Typically, this meant a more serious, depressing, or “artistic” film.
+Typically, this meant a more serious, depressing, or artistic” film.
 Such a film is called Oscar Bait, and the practice is also derisively known as “Oscarbation”.
 The trend started in the 1970s and 1980s with the emergence of the Summer Blockbuster and the decline of New Hollywood.
 Before then, it was a pretty good bet that the most popular movies were also the best ones (and thus the likely Oscar-winners).
 But then directors like Steven Spielberg and George Lucas hit their stride, making beloved and well-received movies which were seen as too “lightweight” to win the “important” categories (acting, direction, writing, and picture).
 The “serious” fare that did win those categories would become Oscar Bait.
 Such films are usually depressing dramas, Glurgey inspirational films, and examples of man’s inhumanity to man – as such, an abnormally large proportion of Oscar Bait films are set during The Holocaust.
 There’s also a big focus on mental illness or Inspirationally Disadvantaged characters.
-It’s rare for a comedy film to do well at the Oscars; sci-fi and horror don’t do much better, and animated films usually only get their own categories.
+It’s rare for a comedy film to do well at the Oscars; sci-fi and horror don’t do much better, and animated films were given their own categories once they flirted with pushing into the big leagues.
 It’s not a hard and fast rule; you might see a Dramedy or Dark Comedy get a nomination, mostly because there’s still room for suffering.
 Oddly, many Oscar Bait movies don’t do so well at the box office.
 A big reason for that is Hype Backlash and Hype Aversion; the heavy campaigning to win an Oscar can be a big turn-off.
 Furthermore, many Oscar Bait films are released around December or January (as a direct lead-in to the Academy Awards show in late February), so it’s easy to tell them apart from Summer Blockbusters.
 And they don’t even always win Oscars, perhaps because the Academy can actually tell the difference between a good, honest movie and an Oscar Bait attempt, and partly because sometimes they respect the general public’s opinion of a movie and will try to reflect that.
 (But when they don’t, that’s an Award Snub.)
 The phenomenon isn’t exclusive to the Oscars, either; on TV it’s “Emmy Bait”, on Broadway it’s “Tony Bait”, and in music it’s “Grammy Bait”.
 See also Death by Newbery Medal and Award Bait Song.
+Contrast It's Not Supposed to Win Oscars.

 — "Hollywood Rule Book", Vanity Fair